magaerttner/mbqd-website/content/funding/network.md

   </div>
 </div>

-We are funded by the Cluster of Excellence STRUCTURES within which we collaborate with Razvan Gurau in an exploratory project on "Emergent phases of matter in driven disordered spin systems"
+We are funded by the Cluster of Excellence STRUCTURES within which we collaborate with Razvan Gurau in an exploratory project on "Emergent phases of matter in driven disordered spin systems".
 <div class="img-row">
   <div class="img-column3">
     <a href="https://www.structures.uni-heidelberg.de/">